Solar Panel Cost in Massachusetts (2023 Local Savings Guide)

 Yes!
 As long as you opt for a cash purchase or solar financing, your home value will increase by around 4.1%, on average, according to research done by Zillow.
 In Massachusetts, this comes out to an average of a massive $22,799 in added property value.
 It’s important to note that this will also bump up your property taxes a bit.

 Yes, permits are a requirement for all solar panel installations in Massachusetts.
-Most solar installers will include the cost of permits in your estimated price for going solar, and they will also likely handle the permitting process for you.
+Most solar installers will include the expense of permits in your estimated price for going solar, and they will also likely handle the permitting process for you.

 You can install your own solar panels in Massachusetts, but it’s typically not a great idea.
 Installing a rooftop solar system is dangerous.
 A DIY solution will put you at risk of injury and your home and solar equipment at risk of damage.
-The minimal amount of money you’d save on labor costs isn’t worth the added risk you’d take on, so we strongly recommend leaving the job to a reputable installer in your area.
+The minimal amount of money you’d save on labor isn’t worth the added risk you’d take on, so we strongly recommend leaving the job to a reputable installer in your area.